 The dynamic task scheduling takes the scheduling decisions during the runtime of task execution.
 It mainly considers the resource requirement, availability of resources, interprocess and inter-node traffic, energy efficiency, and more.
 It also supports task migration which is based on the status of the cluster resources and the workload of an application.
-Some of the most popular dynamic task scheduling examples are resource-aware scheduling, energy-aware scheduling and deadline-aware scheduling.
-The dynamic task scheduling is mainly aimed to efficiently utilize the resources, minimize the consumption of energy and complete the jobs within their deadline respectively.
+Some of the most popular dynamic task scheduling examples are resource-aware scheduling, energy-aware scheduling, and deadline-aware scheduling.
+The dynamic task scheduling is mainly aimed to efficiently utilize the resources, minimize the consumption of energy, and complete the jobs within their deadline respectively.

-Boyang et al. [21] proposed a resource-aware task scheduling mechanism known as R-Storm which considers both the soft and hard constraints such as CPU, bandwidth, and memory respectively.
+Boyang et al. [16] proposed a resource-aware task scheduling mechanism known as R-Storm which considers both the soft and hard constraints such as CPU, bandwidth, and memory respectively.
 Consequently, the task scheduling problem is designed as a Quadratic Multiple 3-Dimensional Knapsack problem to balance these three constraints.
 Their proposed task scheduling algorithm considers inter-rack, inter-node, inter-process, and intra-process communication.
-Lena Mashayekhy et al. [22] proposed a framework for improving the energy efficiency of MapReduce based big data applications by modeling the energy-aware scheduling as an Integer Programming model and satisfies the Service Level Agreement (SLA).
-They proposed two heuristic energy-aware MapReduce algorithms namely, EMRSA-I and EMRSA-II.
-The first one calculates the energy consumption rate based on the minimum ratio of energy consumption and processing time of tasks when executing on a particular slot and the latter one calculates the energy consumption rate based on the average ratio of energy consumption and processing time of tasks when executing on a particular slot respectively.
-Their proposed algorithms consider the energy efficiency differences of cluster resources and deadline parameter to determine the placement of tasks into the cluster resources.
+Lena Mashayekhy et al. [17] proposed a framework for improving the energy efficiency of MapReduce based big data applications by modeling the energy-aware scheduling as an Integer Programming model and satisfies the Service Level Agreement (SLA).
+Then, they proposed two heuristic energy-aware MapReduce algorithms namely EMRSA-I and EMRSA-II which calculates the energy consumption rate based on the minimum ratio of energy consumption and processing time of tasks when executing on a particular slot and average ratio of energy consumption and processing time of tasks when executing on a particular slot respectively.
+The proposed algorithms consider the energy efficiency differences of cluster resources and determine the placement of tasks into the cluster resources by considering the deadline as an important factor.

-Peter Bodik et al. [23] proposed a novel deadline-aware scheduling algorithm for the processing of Big data jobs.
+Fredy Juarez et al. [18] proposed a task scheduler for COMPS which considers the data locality, task constraints, and the workload of the resource for assigning the task to the distributed resources.
+It is designed with an objective of minimizing the consumption of energy.
+Peter Bodik et al. [19] proposed a novel deadline-aware scheduling algorithm for the processing of Big data jobs.
 The main objective of their scheduling is to provide support for both hard and soft deadlines.
 Their proposed algorithm constructs a Directed Acyclic Graph (DAG) for each job submitted to the system which consists of multiple stages linked by precedence constraints and allocate the resources to the tasks based on the offline allocation model.
-It schedules the jobs on to C cluster resources within the time slot of 1 to T. Yi Yao et al. [24] proposed a pluggable scheduler known as HaSTE for Apache Yarn [25] which mainly considers the task dependency and resource demand for scheduling of tasks.
+It schedules the jobs on to C cluster resources within the time slot of 1 to T. Yi Yao et al. [20] proposed a pluggable scheduler known as HaSTE for Apache Yarn [21] which mainly considers the task dependency and resource demand for scheduling of tasks.
 The main objective of their proposed task scheduling minimizes the makespan of the submitted jobs and increase the utilization of resources.
 Their proposed scheduling algorithm dynamically schedule the tasks for execution based on the fitness and urgency value of tasks.
 Here, fitness refers the gap between the resource requirement in the task requests and available resource capacity whereas urgency refers to the property of importance of tasks.
 The developed aggregate function combines the property of both fitness and urgency value.

-IV.
+III.
 TASK SCHEDULING CONSIDERATIONS FOR BATCH AND STREAMING PROCESSING